-Democrats outraged over Christmas Eve migrant drop-off at VP’s House
+Democrats outraged over Christmas Eve migrant drop-off at VP’s house

 The incident was the latest salvo in a months-long effort by Abbott and other Republican governors to urge the Biden administration to bolster its immigration policy and wasn’t the first time migrants have been sent to the vice president’s home.
 But it will likely intensify the feud over immigration, especially as Title 42 hangs in the balance.

-“Governor Abbott abandoned children on the side of the road in below freezing temperatures on Christmas Eve without coordinating with any Federal or local authorities,” White House assistant press secretary Abdullah Hasan told The Hill in a statement.
+“Governor Abbott abandoned children on the side of the road in below freezing temperatures on Christmas Eve without coordinating with any Federal or local authorities,” White House assistant press secretary Abdullah Hasan said in a statement.
 “This was a cruel, dangerous, and shameful stunt.”

 Three busloads of migrants arrived outside the Naval Observatory, the vice president’s official residence, on Saturday, according to ABC 7, when temperatures were in the teens.
 Video captured by a reporter from the outlet showed groups of migrants wrapped in blankets.
 One person was wearing shorts.